hahahahaman/geometric_spanners/README.md

 1. Implement an algorithm that determines the stretch factor of any given geometric graph.

-2. Implement the algorithm that constructs the spanner mentioned above.
+2. Implement the algorithm that constructs the spanner mentioned above. plot the graph to see if it works

 3. Run experiments on point sets in convex position to determine the stretch factor ratio of the spanner mentioned above.